 Accommodation and services across England, Scotland and Wales

 Consensus provides a variety of friendly, flexible and accessible services across the UK.
-These range from residential and residential with nursing services, supported living accommodation, short breaks and community support.
+These range from residential and residential with nursing services, supported living accommodation and community support.

 As with the support we provide, the accommodation we offer has to be in the right setting and offer the most conducive environment to meet individual’s needs.
 Support and surroundings go hand in hand in our approach.
 We work closely with families and commissioners as well as the individuals themselves, listening to what they want and understanding what they need before recommending the best Consensus service for them.
 While we always aim to offer the service closest to the individual’s family and friends, we will recommend the service that’s best able to support them, and where they’ll fit in well with those who are already there